christophefromparis/Arkadin-Workshop/README.md

 5. Create a case in Salesforce with the invoice data included
 - Create a Salesforce connection in the metadata part

-### Create a Rest service
+### Create the simpliest Rest service

-## Arkadin feedbacks (:hourglass: 15')
+1. Insert a tRESTRequest
+2. Insert a tXMLMap
+3. Insert a tRESTResponse

+### And if I want to deploy my work?

+#### Publish, deploy and start

 ## Questions:question: (:hourglass: 10')

-1. How to deploy a service?
-2. How to plan a job?
-3.